tomcl/HowToUseGitTJWC/README.md

 #### How to specify a past commit on the current branch

 Git revert, checkout, and reset all operate on some commit in the command history and default to the most recent one.
-Revert can be used from Git Desktop so it is [easy](#revert) to specify the commit it operates on.
+Revert can be used from Github Desktop so it is [easy](#revert) to specify the commit it operates on.
 For command line operation (reset and checkout) the commit can be specified as the 7 digit commit hash `git reset --hard 5eb790b`.
 You can find this from any Git history viewer.
-In Git Desktop:
+In Github Desktop:

 * Go to History tab. click on the commit you want.
-* Look for 7 digit string at top of Git Desktop above the list of changed files.
+* Look for 7 digit string at top of Github Desktop above the list of changed files.

 There are other ways to specify commit, e.g. `HEAD~n` means the commit n commits away from the current HEAD (this may not be unique, if there have been merges, in which case the 1st of the matching commits is used).
 In a linear commit history `HEAD~n` is an unambiguous way to select a past commit.